PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 ## Frugal configuration

-If we want to add a dynamic page, we need to configure frugal to use the server :
+If we want to add a dynamic page, we need to configure Frugal to use the server:

 ```ts
 import type * as frugal from 'https://deno.land/x/frugal/core.ts';